-Line a 20cm cake tin with clingfilm allowing plenty to hang over the sides.
+Line a 20cm cake tin with clingfilm, allowing plenty to hang over the sides.
 Grease the bottom and sides well with vegetable oil.
-Grease a spatula or large spoon for later use – the marshmallow mix will be very sticky and greasing your utensils helps prevent it clinging.
-Take 2 tablespoons of the cocoa powder and the icing sugar, sift together and set aside.
+Grease a spatula or large spoon.
+Sift together 2 tbsp cocoa powder and the icing sugar and set aside.

-Pour half the water into the bowl of a stand mixer, add the gelatine and set aside to allow the gelatine to absorb the liquid.
-Meanwhile, put the granulated sugar and golden syrup into a small heavy-bottomed saucepan and cover with the remaining water.
+Pour 110ml cold water into the bowl of a stand mixer.
+Add the gelatine and set aside to allow the gelatine to absorb the liquid.
+Meanwhile, put the granulated sugar and golden syrup into a small heavy-bottomed saucepan and cover with another 110ml cold water.
 Place on a low heat and gently stir to combine, using a wet pastry brush to brush down any sugar on the sides of the pan.
 Continue to cook on a low heat until the sugar has dissolved, then turn up the heat to bring it to the boil.
-Use a sugar thermometer to check the temperature – anywhere between 130°C minimum and 140°C maximum will give the best finished texture.
-Once the syrup reaches the right temperature – at least 5 minutes – take the pan off the heat and let it cool for 1 minute.
+Once the syrup reaches 130°C-140°C – at least 5 minutes – take the pan off the heat and leave it to cool for 1 minute.

 Set a heatproof bowl over a pan of barely simmering water.
 Break up the dark chocolate and add to the bowl to melt, stirring until smooth.
 Remove the pan from the heat but keep the bowl over the water and set aside.
-Lightly dust a worksurface with 1 teaspoon of the cocoa and icing sugar mix and turn the marshmallow out onto it, cocoa side down.
+Lightly dust a worksurface with 1 tsp of the cocoa and icing sugar mix and turn the marshmallow out on to it, cocoa side down.
 Peel off the clingfilm.
 Using a sharp knife dipped into hot boiled water, cut into 40 even-sized cubes.
-Toss each in the last of the cocoa and icing sugar mix making sure every side is coated.
+Toss each in the last of the cocoa and icing sugar mix, making sure every side is coated.